Earlier this month Apple announced iOS 15 and with it a whole range of features and iOS 15 Changes that will soon land on people’s iPhones and iPads.

 So in this post we’ll take you through exactly what these changes are, how they will affect your email marketing, and provide you with some practical advice you can implement now to prepare.

-What exactly will change with iOS 15?
+What exactly will the iOS 15 Changes involve?

 The new feature Apple announced that is causing a stir in the email marketing community is what they’re calling “Mail Privacy Protection.”